HaoranTang/retribooru/README.md

-### Retrieving Conditions from Reference Images for Diffusion Models
+### RetriBooru: Leakage-Free Retrieval of Conditions from Reference Images for Subject-Driven Generation

 Official codebase (coming soon) for our project.
 View our project page [Here](https://haorantang.github.io/retribooru/).
 We will also release our dataset on [HuggingFace](https://huggingface.co/datasets/DollyDayko/RetriBooru)&#129303;.